-Our analysis also highlights which policy options other than raising the inflation target are at the central bank's disposal in face of a lower r^ .
+Our analysis also highlights which policy options other than raising the inflation target are at the central bank's disposal in face of a lower r.
 They all involve a stronger commitment to make-up for foregone inflation during ELB episodes.
 Our simulations can be used to quantify the degree of "memory" in the policy rule that is required, as a substitute to an increase in the inflation target, in response to a 1% decline in r^ : It is at least as large as 4 years.
-This begs the question of how private agents would in practice react to such inertial policy rules.
-More generally, make-up strategies rely on a very strong expectation channel.
-Andrade et al. (2019a), Gabaix (2020) or Adam et al. (2020) show that these strategies can be suboptimal when considering cognitive constraints which limit such a channel.
+This is obtained under the standard benchmark of full information and rational expectations.
+Make-up strategies are quite effective under that assumption as expectations fully internalize the policy and agents decisions fully react to their expectations.
+However, in practice, information and cognitive constraints attenuate the expectation channel (see for example Pfaifar and Roberts 2018, Andrade et al. 2020, Coibion et al. 2020) and that may call for an even larger degree of "memory" as illustrated by Budianto et al. (2020) or Hebden et al. (2020).
+This begs the question of how private agents would in practice react to such inertial policy rules and whether the implied long-lasting deviations of inflation realizations from target could lead to a counterproductive deanchoring of inflation expectations.
+More generally, Andrade et al. (2019a), Gabaix (2020) or Adam et al. (2020) show that make-up strategies can be suboptimal when cognitive constraints are considered.
+In addition, under such limitations, inflation expectations may be less responsive to economic conditions, making inflation itself less volatile.
+This may as well change the costs and benefits of changing the inflation target, potentially making a higher inflation target even more appealing.
 That being said, a less effective expectation channel could be compensated by the additional option of implementing large asset purchases.
-As emphasized by Iovino and Sergeyev (2018) or Woodford and Xie (2020), deviations from the assumption of full information and rational expectation can make the economy non-ricardian, which opens the way for quantitative easing to work in theory.
+As emphasized by lovino and Sergeyev (2018) or Woodford and Xie (2020), deviations from the assumption of full information and rational expectation can make the economy non-Ricardian, which opens the way for quantitative easing to work in theory.
 Assessing whether adjusting the inflation target is preferable to moving to make-up strategies in a set-up departing from full information and fully rational expectations is left for further research.